Advantages & Disadvantages – Hydroponic Agriculture Series Part 2

-Additionally, without the need for actual soil, cultivation can be done in alternative spaces, such as in buildings, or on rooftops.
+Additionally, without the need for actual soil, cultivation can be done indoors and in alternative spaces, such as buildings or rooftops.

 Even when disregarding these potential alternative growing spaces, the sheer efficiency of nutrient transfer associated with hydroponics can increase yield.
 In fact, the hydroponic greenhouse in the Arizona experiment provided 11 times as much lettuce, compared to the traditional greenhouse.

 Hydroponic agriculture is a technological field; therefore, it relies on energy to provide optimal conditions to the crops.
 All hydroponic methods face the challenge of providing either water, or oxygen to the plant roots.
 Though different methods face different challenges, they all come with energy consuming solutions.

 When it comes to DWC (deep water culture) setups, the roots are constantly drowned in water.
 To provide oxygen in this situation, air pumps are necessary.
 Considering that commercial scale operations may use large reservoirs, the need for air pumps increases, along with the electric bill.

 Techniques such as NFT (nutrient film technique), often allow the roots to be partly in the air, providing all their oxygen needs.
 Additional oxygen is provided in the reservoir by creating a “waterfall” from the pipe system or a simple air pump.
 In both cases, the bulk of energy consumption associated with this method is the water pumps, running water from the reservoir to the top of the pipe formation, and possibly back to the tank, depending on the design of the system.
 While air pumps are relatively low on the electricity consumption scale, water pumps require a heftier wattage.